Jensbeltman/CharucoBoardToSVG/README.md

 - DICT_APRILTAG_36h11

-Internally, the list is obtained from OpenCV, so if more formats are added in future, they will be automatically supported (provided the naming isn't changed to much).
+Internally, the list is obtained from OpenCV, so if more formats are added in future, they will be automatically supported (provided the naming isn't changed too much).

 The board label is optional, and if not specified then one will be created from the dictionary name and the square and marker sizes.